Why does Southwark need low traffic neighbourhoods?

 - seating, greenery, shelter

-Low traffic neighbourhoods are a step towards reducing overall volumes of motor traffic, not just in neighbourhoods.
+We also support ULEZ and would like to see smart road user prices implemented in London.
+Low traffic neighbourhoods are a step towards reducing overall volumes of motor traffic, not just on minor streets.
 We hope that the effect they have on encouraging people not to drive short journeys will benefit all of Southwark’s roads in the long term.

 Are LTNs popular?